A Town Called Bastard: Plot

-During the Mexican Revolution a small town is presided over by a tyrant (Telly Savalas) who commands a grizzled outlaw (Al Lettieri) and his men.
-Also in town is a priest (Robert Shaw) with a violent past, who has abandoned his clerical duties.
-A widow (Stella Stevens) arrives with her faithful servant (Dudley Sutton) promising to pay $20,000 in gold if the man who killed her husband is found and delivered to her.
-Further violence erupts when a brutal army Colonel (Martin Landau) arrives on the scene searching for an elusive rebel leader.
+In 1903 Mexico, a small town is presided over by a tyrant who commands a grizzled outlaw and his men.
+Also in town is a priest with a violent past, who has abandoned his clerical duties.

+A widow arrives with her faithful servant promising to pay $20,000 in gold if the man who killed her husband is found and delivered to her.
+Further violence erupts when a brutal army colonel arrives on the scene searching for an elusive rebel leader.
 The colonel and the priest knew each other years before.